 The Company issues variable annuity and life contracts through its separate accounts for which investment income and investment gains and losses accrue directly to, and investment risk is borne by, the contract holder (traditional variable annuities and life).
 The Company issues registered index-linked annuity contracts through its separate accounts for which investment risk is borne by the Company.
-The Company also issues variable and registered index-linked annuity contracts through separate accounts where the Company contractually guarantees to the contract holder (variable contracts with guarantees) either a) return of no less than total deposits made to the contract adjusted for any partial withdrawals, b) total deposits made to the contract adjusted for any partial withdrawals plus a minimum return, or c) the highest contract value on a specified anniversary date adjusted for any withdrawals following the contract anniversary.
+The Company also issues variable and registered index-linked annuity contracts through separate accounts where the Company contractually guarantees to the contract holder (variable contracts with guarantees) either a) return of no less than total deposits made to the contract adjusted for any partial withdrawals, b) total deposits made to the contract adjusted for any partial withdrawals, b) total deposits made to the contract anniversary.
 These guarantees include benefits that are payable in the event of death (guaranteed minimum death benefit ("GMDB")), at annuitization (guaranteed minimum income benefit ("GMIB")), or upon depletion of funds (guaranteed minimum withdrawal benefits ("GMWB")).